automl/SMAC3/doc/basic_usage.rst

 To restore a previous *SMAC*-run, either because it was interrupted or because you want to extend its computation- or time-limits, use the ``--restore_state FOLDER``-option in the commandline.
-If you want to increase computation- or time-limits, change the scenario-file.
+If you want to increase computation- or time-limits, change the scenario-file specified with the ``--scenario SCENARIOFILE``-option (not the one in the folder to be restored).
 Restarting a *SMAC*-run that quit due to budget-exhaustion will do nothing, because the budget is still exhausted.
 **Changing any other options than *wallclock_limit*, *runcount_limit* or *tuner-timeout* in the scenario-file is NOT intended and will likely lead to unexpected behaviour!**